 By offering contoured edges with no visible seams, the laminates reduce the risk of bacteria entering the material or becoming trapped in hard-to-clean places, Polovic and Artman said.

-OMNOVA 3D laminates have exceptional durability with improved impact resistance, allowing for a longer-lasting, more durable surface that resists cracking, they said.
+They said that OMNOVA 3D laminates have exceptional durability with improved impact resistance, allowing for a longer-lasting, more durable surface that resists cracking.

 The company’s largest customers, including major national retailers and major national food service chains, have found increased value in the durability and cleanability of OMNOVA’s 3D laminates, driven by COVID-19 awareness, Polovic and Artman said.

 EGGER’S Eurodekor TFL and PerfectSense lacquered boards and laminates not only feature attractive designs, but they offer exceptional hygienic properties because their sealed, non-porous surfaces are easy to clean and sanitize without harsh chemicals, said Phillip McEwen, product manager of EGGER Wood Products.

 “Our products have been tested to stand up to a variety of cleaning products without damage, delivering durability and a sense of security in these uncertain times,” McEwen said.